th2-net/th2-lds-provider/README.md

   Example: `alias` - requests all direction for alias; `alias:<direction>` - requests specified direction for alias.
 - `searchDirection` - `next`/`previous` - Sets the lookup direction.
 Can be used for pagination.
 Defaults to `next`.
 - `resultCountLimit` - number - Sets the maximum amount of messages to return.
 Defaults to `null (unlimited)`.
 - `endTimestamp` - number, unix timestamp in milliseconds - Sets the timestamp to which the search will be performed, starting with `startTimestamp`.
 When `searchDirection` is `previous`, `endTimestamp` must be less then `startTimestamp`.
 Defaults to `null` (search can be stopped after reaching `resultCountLimit`).
-- `onlyRaw` - boolean - Disabling decoding messages.
-If it is true, message body will be empty in all messages.
-Default `false`
 - `responseFormats` - text, accepts multiple values - sets response formats.
 Possible values: BASE_64, PROTO_PARSED, JSON_PARSED. default value - BASE_64 & PROTO_PARSED.
+- `keepOpen` - keeps pulling for updates until have not found any message outside the requested interval.
+Disabled by default
+- `bookId` - book ID for requested messages (*required)

 `http://localhost:8080/search/sse/messages/group` - creates an SSE channel of messages that matches the requested group for the requested time period
 - `startTimestamp` - number, unix timestamp in milliseconds - Sets the search starting point. **Must not be null**
 - `endTimestamp` - number, unix timestamp in milliseconds - Sets the search ending point. **Must not be null**
 - `group` - the repeatable parameter with group names to request. **At least one must be specified**
+- `keepOpen` - keeps pulling for updates until have not found any message outside the requested interval.
+Disabled by default
+- `bookId` - book ID for requested messages (*required)
 Example: `http://localhost:8080/search/sse/messages/group?group=A&group=B&startTimestamp=15600000&endTimestamp=15700000`